- Personal Finance»

 These are business connections where rewrites occur and the time invested does not always seem worth the money.
 These are only several headaches discovered working with the wrong customers seeking out writing services.

-Wonderful video providing details on getting great gigs for writing.
+Details on getting great gig as a freelancer.
 This is advice from an average writer in the biz

 © 2011 smcopywrite